Café

 Description

-Let’s drink in the WeCLISH Climate Café’s Zoom room and connect over an inspiring conversation with this month’s Café Guests, Heather Hyde and Jessica Cordes.
+Let’s drink in the WeCLISH Climate Café’s Zoom room and connect over an insightful conversation with this month’s Café Guest: Dr Slobodan P. Simonovic.

-Please mark your calendar and join us at this café session to listen, get inspired, and share your thoughts on projects you might initiate or collaborate with!
+Please mark your calendar and join us to listen, get inspired, and share your thoughts for an engaging conversation!

 Pre-Readings